 Do you want to be involved?

 Many of the activities within BBMRI are open for comments and direct participation.
-If you would like to get more involved then contact us and we can give you more information.
+If you would like to get more involved then contact us.